dasnishant1999/spotify-clone/README.md

 #### To-Do

-1. Search
+1. Scrolling problem
-2. Your Library
-3. Home
-4. Each playlist page
+2. Header(remove search from other pages like home,library,etc.)
-5. Song playing functionality(for later)
+3. Song playing functionality(for later)
+4. More to be addded...

 # Getting Started with Create React App